alanthales/ojs-db/README.md

 ## ojs-db
-A JavaScript library to persist data in browser, mobile phone, cloud or anywhere.
+A JavaScript framework to persist data in browser, mobile phone, cloud or anywhere.
 You define where to write the data through proxies. **100% JavaScript, no binary dependency**.
 API is simple and easy to use.

-## Installation, tests
+## Installation
 The installation is simple, you can download and linking js files directily in your page using `script` tag or do that:

 * Clone the project.